Love Never Dies

 "I was one of the people in the accident.
 Your father's car struck our car before it came to a stop," I said.

-"Did he die at the accident?" he questioned. *We came home from a trip to L.A. and found a note taped on our door to call the police.
-When we called the police, they told us Dad had been in a car accident and had died.
-They didn't have any information to give us on how it happened, just that his car was impounded and his body was in the morgue tagged 'John Doe.'
-He had no identification on his body and it wasn't like my Dad to do that, he always had his wallet on him."
+"Did he die at the accident?" he questioned.
+He explained that he had come home from a trip to L.A. and found a note taped on his door to call the police.
+He was told his Dad had been in a car accident and had died.
+They didn't have any information to give us on how it happened, just that his car was impounded and his body was in the morgue, tagged "John Doe."
+"He had no identification on his body, and it wasn't like my dad to do that; he always had his wallet on him."

-"Well as far as I know, your father was still alive when he left the scene of the accident," I said.
-"I will tell you though, if your father had lived, his struggle to have a fairly normal life would have been pretty hard due to the serverity of the crash.
-"I did overhear one fireman say, 'His wallet's still in the car, what should we do with it?'"
-I told him.
+"Well, as far as I know, your father was still alive when he was taken from the scene of the accident," I said.
+"I will tell you though, if your father had lived, his struggle to have a normal life would have been pretty hard due to the severity of the crash."
+I told him that I had overheard a fireman say, "His wallet's still in the car.
+What should we do with it?"

 "I just wanted to let you know that your father didn't die alone," I said.
 "He had a nurse and a doctor that were in the line of cars behind us; they worked on him until the ambulance arrived.
 They didn't take him in the Medevac helicopter and I really don't know why.
 I think they said his vitals were too low."